jamesspearsv/libstats/README.md

 - [x] Style transaction results table
 - [x] Implment CSV export and download function
 - [x] Add bootstrap error and success banners
----
+- [x] Implement more robust alert and message system.
+Currently alerts are enabled only for adding transactions.
+Should be programmatic for all pages with the ability to send different messages.

 # Bugs

-- [ ] transactions/views.py (view): Attempting to view a range of dates without any transactions returns and empty set of results.
+- [x] transactions/views.py (view): Attempting to view a range of dates without any transactions returns and empty set of results.
 Should return a view that state this for to the user.
-- [ ] transactions/views.py (view): User can attempt to qurey a range of dates with an end date prior to the given start date.
+- [x] transactions/views.py (view): User can attempt to qurey a range of dates with an end date prior to the given start date.
 Should return an error to the user.